 Alexa Fernandez, Director of Digital Experiences Marketing and Sales of the company Digitally, has some advice in creating forms:

 I think the biggest tip for creating an effective website form that converts is not overwhelming the user.
 Companies often believe that if you get all of the information you need in a form fill, then that will make the process easier on the back end.

-11. Use of radio buttons instead of drop-down boxes
+11. Use radio buttons instead of drop-down boxes.

 You must offer radio buttons to your users instead of drop-down boxes.
 The main reason for this is the time and effort needed in using drop-down boxes or the select menu.